 Have you ever felt really productive?
 You were able to check off a dozen items from your to do list, catch up on reading, and spend time with an old friend all in a single day!
 I know I have experienced days like that, but wouldn’t it be better if those days weren’t so far apart?
 Would you like to see those kind of “productive” days a few times a week instead of a few times a month?

 In order to accomplish this high state of accomplishment, you have to dive deeper into the meaning of productivity, set the right kind of goals, and regularly keep yourself in check.
-Being productive has become an ambiguous term for doing as much as possible.
-Unfortunately, productivity is so much more than just doing more; it’s about doing the right things on a consistent basis.
+Being productive has become an ambiguous term for doing as much as possible, but productivity is more than that; it’s about doing the right things on a consistent basis.

-It’s easy to fall into the productivity trap; sometimes you write a long to do list and plan your week out only to realize you spent more time planning than actually getting things done!
+It’s easy to fall into the productivity trap; ever write a long to do list and plan your week out only to realize you spent more time planning than actually getting things done?

 “It’s time to stop doing productive and start being productive” – Mike Vardy, Productivityist

 In this post I want to talk about setting yourself up for success.
 Instead of talking about being productive, you can actually be productive.
 Let’s change the way you approach productivity so you can consistently reach a state of accomplishing all you set out to do.

 The first step to being more productive is to set an even playing field: what is being productive mean?
 To some, being productive is measured by how many items can be checked off a list.
 For others, productivity is measured by doing work that aligns with your responsibilities, and for others productivity is just a matter of how long you can stay off of Facebook (you know who you are).